nilshartmann/moderne-react-pattern/README.md

 In either way, the backend runs on http://localhost:8080.

+## Using the HTMX frontend

+Please see `backend/readme.md` for more informations.

 ## Running the SPA frontend

 The frontend is a Single-Page-Application built with Vite and uses [pnpm](https://pnpm.io/) as package manager.